 - The Unscented Kalman Filter.
 Advantages.
 Derivation.
 Examples.

-Dr. Dan Simon has been a professor at Cleveland State University since 1999 and is also the owner of Innovatia Software, an independent consulting firm.
-He had 14 years of industrial experience in the aerospace, automotive, biomedical, process control, and software engineering fields before entering academia.
+Dr. Dan Simon, creator of this course, was a professor at Cleveland State University from 1999-2021 and is currently a research engineer at Rebellion Defense.
 He has applied Kalman filtering and other state estimation techniques to a variety of areas, including motor control, neural network and fuzzy system optimization, missile guidance, communication networks, fault diagnosis, vehicle navigation, robotics, prosthetics, and financial forecasting.
-He has over 100 publications in refereed journals and conference proceedings, including many on the topic of Kalman filtering.
-He has written three graduate-level text books.
+He has over 200 publications in refereed journals and conference proceedings, including many on the topic of Kalman filtering.
+He has written three graduate-level textbooks.